Naught0/qtbot/README.md

 ## Qtbot

 A Discord bot with some neat functionality.
+Its prefix is `qt.`

 ## Commands